isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 		<input type="radio" name="acc" id="acc5">
         <label for="acc5">What is the difference between NLB Mobile, OverDrive app and Libby?</label>
         <div class="acc-body">
-  <p>NLB Mobile, OverDrive and Libby are apps that let you borrow and read NLB's eBooks / eAudiobooks.
-They are hosted on third-party platforms such as OverDrive.</p>
+  <p>NLB Mobile and Libby are apps that let you borrow and read NLB's eBooks / eAudiobooks.</p>
 <p><strong>NLB Mobile</strong> is an NLB app designed for access and transactions.
 It lets you borrow and read or listen to eBooks / eAudiobooks online, but does not have a built-in reader for downloaded eBooks / eAudiobooks.
 Additionally, it lets you access eNewspapers / eMagazines as well as online courses, and check your library account.</p>
-<p><strong>Libby </strong>is a new app by OverDrive.
-It also lets you borrow and download eBooks / eAudiobooks, but with a simpler user interface. <a href="https://help.libbyapp.com/6103.htm?tocpath=Home%7CGetting%20started%7C_____2">Watch a short introduction video on how to set up Libby</a>.</p>
+<p><strong>Libby </strong>is an app by a third-party platform, OverDrive.
+It also lets you borrow and download NLB's eBooks / eAudiobooks, but with a simpler user interface. <a href="https://help.libbyapp.com/6103.htm?tocpath=Home%7CGetting%20started%7C_____2">Watch a short introduction video on how to set up Libby</a>.</p>
   </div>
   </div>